 Matmata Underground Houses

-Made famous by "Star Wars," these troglodyte homes face an uncertain future.
+Made famous by 'Star Wars,' these troglodyte homes face an uncertain future.

-The Berber underground homes of Matmata lie in an arid, pockmarked landscape in the parched valleys of southern Tunisia’s Djebel Dahar region.
+The Amazigh underground homes of Matmata lie in an arid, pockmarked landscape in the parched valleys of southern Tunisia’s Djebel Dahar region.
 Made famous by Star Wars, these traditional structures are now threatened as residents move away to live in towns and villages.

 Every Star Wars fan worth their salt knows a little about the location of Luke Skywalker’s house: not Tatooine, but the actual filming location in Tunisia.
 Or, to be more precise, the Hotel Sidi Driss in Matmata, chosen as the set for Luke’s family home thanks to its otherworldly underground construction.